laze1ee/Reduce/README.md

 ## List and Vector

-In the Scheme programming language, various high-level data structures, including stacks, heaps, and trees, can be easily constructed using list, vector, and other primitive data types.
-Within my functional language project, implemented in Java, a specific subproject—Reduce—focuses on the implementation of list and vector.
+In the Scheme programming language, various high-level data structures, including stacks, heaps, and trees, can be easily constructed via using list or vector contains primitive data types.
+Within my functional language project, implemented in Java, a specific subproject Reduce that focuses on the implementation of list and vector.
 To avoid naming conflicts, the term "lot" is used for list, and "few" is used for vector.
-I have implemented a class `Pair` for list, utilizing the primitive array type `Object[]` for vector.
+I made some classes `Pair` for list, utilizing the primitive array type `Object[]` for vector.
 The code is capable of detecting and correctly printing circular list and vector.
 Moreover, it facilitates comparison to ascertain the equivalence of the contents of two circular structures.